 She played a key role in the renovations to the Pitt Meadows Family Recreation Centre in 2014 and in the building of South Bonson Community Centre in 2011.

 Diane called Maple Ridge home for her duration working under joint services.
-She currently lives in South Surrey with her husband, and has two sons, and one grandchild.
-Whether with her family or her dog, Diane enjoys spending time outdoors, gardening and exploring green space.
+She currently lives in South Surrey with her husband, and has two sons, and two grandchild.
+Diane enjoys spending time outdoors, gardening and exploring green space.

 “It’s exciting to be part of a team who is guiding the social, cultural and recreational growth of the community.
 Our job is to develop places and experiences that build a foundation for residents of Pitt Meadows" - Diane Chamberlain